masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 #### ii) non-blocking
 Consider a manufacturing company of their daily production capacity, they maintain an automation system from production to shipping for quality standards line up with the following procedure.
 Suppose the company has 100 production capacity daily if the all quality standards are meet.

-Below are the automation workflow,
+**Below are the automation workflow**,

-- **First list item**
-        - First nested list item
-            - Second nested list item

-**Production**

-      **Quality Standard**
+    Production

+        Quality Standard

             - Requirements Standard Check

             - Raw Materials Check

             - Tools and Equipments Check

             - Corrective Actions and Implementation Check

-      **Packaging**
+        Packaging

-          - Defects at packaging time** Check
+            - Defects at packaging time Check

         warehouse

         Shipment

 We will first try to do a simple sample code in synchronous way and then asynchronous way for better understanding the difference of Javascript blocking and non-blocking things.